-"The intuitive mind is a sacred gift, the rational mind is a faithful servant.
-We have created a society that honors the servant and has forgotten the gift." - Albert Einstein
+There’s a great quote that’s attributed—incorrectly—to Albert Einstein: “The intuitive mind is a sacred gift and the rational mind is a faithful servant.
+We have created a society that honors the servant and has forgotten the gift.”

 We do not need to teach creativity, but rather inspire its daily practice.
-Somewhere along the way, we simply forgot to honor this innate gift and how to access its power.
-Our role as educators is to encourage learning experiences that increase the ability to recognize and listen to our inner voice.
+Somewhere along the way, we forgot to honor this innate gift and how to access its power.
+Our role as educators is to encourage learning experiences that increase students’ ability to recognize and listen to their inner voice.

 The Idea Catcher

-We can start by using note-taking apps to encourage observation and reflection.
-Have you ever noticed how ideas suddenly occur while going on a walk, taking a shower, driving or daydreaming?
-When our mind wanders between subconscious and conscious thought, we indirectly find ourselves working on ideas.
-Digital journaling can help us to tap into the flow of our internal conversations and then recognize and archive these moments.
-With regular practice, we begin to view the world through new eyes, and turn on the creative switch within us.
+Have you ever noticed how ideas suddenly occur while you’re going on a walk, taking a shower, driving, or daydreaming?
+When our mind wanders between subconscious and conscious thought, we find ourselves working on ideas indirectly.

-Useful apps are those that encourage the recording of our thought flow and merge text with features such as voice recording, video, sketching and photography.
-We can use photography to document thoughts that prefer to appear on the back of a napkin or whiteboard.
-The ability to assign search tags to digital notes empowers us to dig below the surface and discover trends between ideas.
-This spontaneous and intuitive process takes emphasis off our need to locate one right answer by making us curators of our thoughts.
+Useful apps encourage the recording of our thought flow and merge text with features such as voice recording, video, sketches, and photography.
+For example, students can use photography to document thoughts that appear on a whiteboard or the back of a napkin.
+The ability to assign search tags to digital notes empowers students to discover links between ideas.

-It is helpful to provide time to brainstorm alone, before coming together as a group.
-Apps that allow participants to generate ideas alone, before entering a lively brainstorming session, can provide the relaxed moment that some need to fully consider options.
+It’s helpful to give students time to brainstorm alone before gathering them together as a group.
+Apps that allow them to generate ideas alone can provide the relaxed moment that some need to fully consider options.
 Since individual ideas are not initially under the influence of group dynamics, this process may prompt the delivery of a more diverse set of options.
-Very often, individuals will continue to privately record ideas during group discussions.
-Afterward, they will merge group ideas into one large communal pot and begin the decision-making process of sorting, categorizing and synthesizing.
-From here, collaborators can also manage task assignments.

 Let’s Get Visual

-Doodling is also a powerful format for generating ideas.
-Again, this process needs to remain fast, fluent and flexible.
+Doodling is a powerful format for generating ideas.
+Again, the process needs to remain fast, fluent, and flexible.
 The challenge here is to select a drawing app that reduces the desire to spend time creating art.
 The minute a thought becomes precious, the flow of ideas is repressed.
-The goal is to keep sketches open and unfinished, so that revision and modifications are easier to embrace later.
+The goal is to keep sketches open and unfinished.

-Combining divergent concepts is another popular strategy used as a prompt to generate ideas.
-Photo-collage and drawing apps, which allow users to very quickly crop, combine, resize, layer and reassemble various images into a variety of configurations, are a powerful medium for exploring idea combinations.
-With each modification, a quick screen shot or image save will document the idea, and allow the user to move on to the next arrangement.
+Combining different concepts is another popular strategy to generate ideas.
+Photo-collage and drawing apps, which allow users to very quickly crop, combine, resize, layer, and reassemble images in a variety of configurations, are a powerful medium for exploring idea combinations.
+With each modification, a quick screen shot or image save will document the idea, allowing students to move on to the next arrangement.

-In order to innovate, we must have the capacity to redefine problems and frame questions.
+In order to be creative, students must have the capacity to redefine problems and frame questions.
 The formation of essential questions or need statements will direct and shape discovery-based learning.
-These questions are constantly referred back to, revised, used to establish criteria and regain focus during the decision-making process.
-Learning to write an inquiry question is a bit like peeling the layers of an onion; with every iteration, we get closer to the central issue.
+These questions are constantly referred back to, revised, and used to establish criteria and regain focus during the learning process.

-When generating problem statements/questions, we need to adopt a flexible process that will promote the articulation of several versions.
+When generating problem statements/questions, students need to adopt a flexible process that will promote the articulation of several versions.
 Mind-mapping apps can encourage a playful generation of multiple options.
-By simply saving each image as we drag and rearrange possible sections of text bubbles, we can work together to unlock the underlying problem.
-Later we can examine each archive of question configurations directly in the photo album.
-Sections of our questions, or text bubbles with some apps, can also incorporate images.
+By saving each image as students drag and rearrange possible sections of text bubbles, they can work together to unlock the underlying problem.
+Later they can examine each archive of question configurations directly in the photo album.
+Sections of their questions, or text bubbles with some apps, can also incorporate images.

-We need to demystify the creative thinking process and model how to tune into its power.
-Before questioning why thoughts, images, or sounds that resonate within us are important, allow time and space for unusual ideas to exist.
-Since the direction of this learning path can take unpredictable and seemingly random detours, it will require bravery on the part of both student and teacher.
-Do not be afraid to relinquish control.
+We need to demystify the creative thinking process for students and model how to tune in to its power.
+Before questioning why thoughts, images, or sounds that resonate within them are important, allow time and space for unusual ideas to exist.
+Since this learning path can take unpredictable and seemingly random detours, it will require bravery on the part of both student and teacher.
+Don’t be afraid to relinquish control.
 Use creative energy to spark the desire to learn, realize self-fulfillment, and fall in love with dreams.
-It will be worth it!